Tyrn/wei/the-insider-en.typ

      Bemish didn't pursue him.
 Something scary suddenly hung in the air, the stone  gods'  masks  grimaced with  their mouths at the Earthman and clanged their teeth.
-Bemish turned around  - pale Ashidan stood  next to him rubbing his temples.
+Bemish turned around---pale Ashidan stood  next to him rubbing his temples.

      Kissur  locked  himself in a  corner tower  and  didn't let anybody in.